2023 Igbo presidency: Let reason, not passion prevail [Viewpoint]

 14. President Goodluck Ebele Jonathan (29 May 2010 to 29 May 2015)

-I reiterate that over the last 56 years of Nigeria’s chequered history, no Igbo son nor daughter has held the position of head of state or head of government or president.
-More so, critically examining Nigeria’s history since the return of civil rule (not democracy) on May 29, 1999, it is arresting that no Igbo son or daughter has held the position of head of state or head of government or president.
+I reiterate, over the last 56 years of Nigeria’s chequered history, no Igbo son nor daughter has held the position of Head of State or Head of Government or President.

+More so, critically examining Nigeria’s history since the return of civil rule (not democracy) on May 29, 1999, it is arresting that no Igbo son nor daughter has held the position of Head of State or Head of Government or President.

+Our brethren from the South West (the Yorubas) have had their fair share for eight years under the leadership of President Olusegun Obasanjo.

+Our brethren from the South South have had their fair share under the leadership of President Goodluck Ebele Jonathan for over five years.

-To salvage whatever is left of Nigeria come 2023 and beyond, it’s, therefore, expedient for our brethren from the South West, South-South and the North to allow reason to prevail, in lieu of passion.
-The foregoing, therefore, brings to mind, the eternal words of Chief Alex Ekiotenne of RIERPO, before the 1994/1995 Constitutional Conference set up by the Gen. Sani Abacha’s regime.
+To salvage whatever is left of Nigeria come 2023 and beyond, it’s therefore expedient for our brethren from the South West, South South and the North to allow reason to prevail, in lieu of passion.

+The foregoing, therefore brings to mind, the eternal words of Chief Alex Ekiotenne of RIERPO, before the 1994/1995 Constitutional Conference put up by the Gen. Sanni Abacha’s regime.

-1. Philosophers are acquainted with a man only as they see him in their books and not in the world.
+1. Philosophes acquainted with man only as they see him in their books and not in the world.

 2. Experienced reformers.